 What molecular imaging technologies are used for Parkinson’s disease?

-Because multiple neurological disorders mimic Parkinson’s disease and there can be overlaps in multiple conditions, the disease can be difficult to diagnose.
-Scanning with SPECT and with the FDA-approved radiotracer I-123-ioflupane injection (also called DaTscan) may allow for earlier and more accurate diagnosis of Parkinson’s disease.
+Because multiple neurological disorders mimic Parkinson’s disease, the disease can be difficult to diagnose.
+Scanning with the FDA-approved radiotracer I-123-ioflupane injection (also called DaTscan) and a SPECT scanner may allow for earlier and more accurate diagnosis of Parkinson’s disease (Djang et. al 2012).
 A scan using DaTscan is able to detect dopamine transporters (DaTs).
-The distribution of DaTs is abnormal in patients with Parkinsonian syndromes but normal in patients with other conditions, such as essential tremor and Alzheimer’s disease.
-Furthermore, DaTscan may be used to differentiate dementia with Lewy bodies from other types of dementia, such as Alzheimer’s disease.
-In the United States, the approved indication is to help differentiate essential tremor from tremor due to Parkinsonian syndromes.
+The distribution of DaTs is abnormal in patients with Parkinsonian syndromes but normal in patients with other conditions, such as essential tremor.

 What are the advantages of SPECT and PET for the brain?